charlinds/charlinds.github.io/index.md

 # [](#header-1)About Me

-I am a nineteen-year-old student from London, currently living New York.
+I am a nineteen-year-old student from London, currently living in Manhattan.

 ## [](#header-2)Experience: